-The National Exchange Club is the oldest service organization in the country.
+The National Exchange Club is the only service organization exclusively serving communities in the United States.
 More than 650 local clubs throughout the U.S. and Puerto Rico provide individuals with opportunities to use their time and talents to benefit their local communities and the country as a whole.
-Exchange’s Core Values are family, community and country.
+Exchange’s Core Values are family, community, and country.

-Through the Programs of Service – Americanism, Community Service and Youth Programs – members support activities that benefit youth, promote pride in our country, and honor military and public service providers, to name a few.
-The prevention of child abuse is Exchange’s National Project.
+Through the Programs of Service – Americanism, Community Service, and Youth Programs – members support activities that benefit youth, promote pride in our country, and honor military and public service providers, to name a few.
+Exchange’s National Project is the prevention of child abuse.

 Currently, Exchange has nearly 20,000 members in the U.S. and Puerto Rico.
-The organization’s National Headquarters, located in Toledo, Ohio, acts as a resource to local-level clubs and its members.
+The organization’s National Headquarters, located in Toledo, OH, acts as a resource to local-level clubs and its members.

 VISION and MISSION STATEMENT